 Logtalk provides support for both structural and behavioral reflection.
-Structural reflection supports computations over an application structure while behavioral reflection computations over what an application does while running.
+Structural reflection supports computations over an application structure.
+Behavioral reflection supports computations over what an application does while running.
 The structural and behavioral reflection APIs are used by all the developer tools, which are regular applications.